 They began as moral fables spoken in hushed whispers around the fire and told by whoever had the keenest memory to recite handed-down stories pieced from generations long-passed.
 Young or old, rich or poor-they provided all kinds with lessons they could both enjoy and learn from.
 These 'fairy tales' taught boys that bravery and valor were the attributes of a proficient man and girls that beauty and passivity were the keys to desirability.
 Over the centuries, some of these yarns vanished completely while others were written down and changed repeatedly, branching off into different forms and shapes.
-However, for many of these revitalized and refabricated European fairy tales the basic messages remain the same.
+However, for many fairy tales the basic messages remain the same.
 Every little girl dreams of being a princess.
 In fact, my first Halloween costume was a fake Cinderella gown.
 Every little girl knows that being the 'fairest of them all' is the reason Snow White received her prince's waking kiss.
-In the end, these tales push girls back into the roles and thought processes of times when the glass ceiling was made of steel and women had little to no rights under a severely patriarchal society.
+In the end, these tales push girls back into the roles and thought processes of times when the glass ceiling was made of steel and women had little to no rights under a male-dominated society.
 Fairy tales reinforce sexist principles of femininity by emphasizing the feminine beauty ideal, portraying women as subservient and solely dependent on men in a patriarchal world, and promoting a strict initiation into womanhood and happiness through marriage alone.
 I am not saying that all fairy tales should be banished from the shelves from public libraries or that parents should never let their little girls watch Sleeping Beauty.
-Rather, it is simple a word of warning for parents to be aware of what they are subjugating their young, impressionable children to.
+Rather, it is simple a word of warning to parents to switch things up a bit.
 Girls need a balance between good and pathetic role models in what they watch and read.
 After all, there are no 'Handsome Princes' in America, unless you count Will Smith in The Fresh Prince of Bel Air.